Doulas? A Do-What?!

--A support person who provides non-medical, holistic care to the childbearing family.
+A doula is a support person who provides non-medical, holistic care to the childbearing family.

 A doula provides:

 to help a family plan how they would like to be cared for during their birth.

-–continuous labor support and helps the laboring family work smoothly through the process of labor and birth.
+to help the laboring family work smoothly through the process of labor and birth.

 that facilitates normal physiologic labor.

 during and after necessary procedures.

-A doula should be able to communicate effectively with all members of the birth team as well as coordinate care that involves everyone.
+A doula should be able to communicate effectively with all members of the birth team, as well as coordinate care that involves everyone.
 New Beginnings defines these goals to work towards as a birth team: 1) The birthing mother’s needs should be at the center of the care.
 2) Respect the different values and culture of each member of the birthing team.
 3) Communicate everyone’s roles, expectations and limitations.
 4) Understand how everyone’s roles can compliment one another.
 5) Express knowledge, concerns, and opinions with respect for one another’s role.
 6) Practice effective communication strategies.

 From our vision statement: “Education, along with compassion, is the foundation for the New Beginnings program.
 Our doulas gain an education backed by knowledge, research, and experience in the field.
-We dedicate ourselves to providing a high quality education for our students, and for women, doulas, and other birth workers.”
+We dedicate ourselves to providing a high quality education for our students, and also for women, doulas, and other birth workers.”

 Krznaric, Roman.
 (2012).
 Six habits of highly empathic people.
 Retrieved online March 9, 2017.